Install Kdiskmark and benchmark your Linux PC!

 From Flathub

-If you prefer installing applications in a sandboxed way, then Flatpaks are the way to go.
+If you prefer installing applications in a sandboxed way (which also pulls all the dependencies along with the app), then Flatpaks are the way to go.
 Just make sure that you have enabled the Flathub repository on your distribution.
 After that, type the following commands in your Terminal:

 flatpak install flathub io.github.jonmagon.kdiskmark